gkthiruvathukal/gkt-comp-170/lab0.md

 This program is deliberately simple, so you can type it into a text editor (we are assuming Emacs here) quickly and become familiar with how to create, edit, and save a program.
 Perform the following steps.
 (You are free to deviate but may want to consider following the steps religiously at least once to ensure you were successful.)

-1. Open your text editor.
-This can usually be done from your GUI's menu.
+1. Open the Emacs text editor.
+This can usually be done from your GUI's start menu.

 1. Create a folder anywhere you like (e.g. in Documents) and name it `hello`.
 (This can be done through the desktop shell (e.g. Windows Explorer or Apple Finder.)
 As a   general rule, we recommend that you start any new programming project in its own folder that is free of other folders/files.
-Clutter is a great enemy of learning to become a programmer.
+Clutter is a great enemy of those who aspire to become good programmers.

 1. When you start in Emacs, you are in what is known as *scratch* mode.
 Typical of a sketchpad used by artists, this is where you can start typing right away.
 You can now begin typing in the text above.
 Keep in mind that the exact formatting is not important at this stage; however, as we progress in this course, you'll *want* to pay attention to how your code is formatted.
 (With Emacs, it is possible to reformat your code to make it *beautiful*.
 More on that later.)